soc82/photon-test/wp-content/plugins/woocommerce-gateway-paypal-express-checkout/readme.txt

 9. Initiate checkout from mini-cart.

 == Changelog ==

+= 1.6.9 - 2019-02-03 =
+* Fix - Avoid SPB render error by tweaking 'allowed' funding methods' empty value

+= 1.6.8 - 2019-01-25 =
+* Fix - Guard against themes applying filter with too few params

+= 1.6.7 - 2019-01-25 =
+* Fix - Error 10413 when using coupons
+* Fix: All variation details when using buttons on product pages are kept
+* Fix: Always render the PayPal buttons in the mini cart

+= 1.6.6 - 2019-01-09 =
+* Fix - Discount items were not being included
+* Add - Filter for order details to accept decimal quantities of products
+* Fix - Unable to buy variation from product page
+* Fix - Can use PayPal from product page without inputting required fields
+* Add - Display PayPal fees under the totals on the order admin page
+* Add - Prefill name, phone, and email info in PayPal Guest Checkout from checkout screen

 = 1.6.5 - 2018-10-31 =
 * Fix - Truncate the line item descriptions to avoid exceeding PayPal character limits.